Sequoia National Park Planning Guide

 Traveling with Pets

-If you are traveling with your dog into the National Parks please remember that dogs are not allowed on park trails unless specifically designated.
+If you are traveling with your dog into Sequoia National Park or Kings Canyon, please remember that dogs are not allowed on park trails unless specifically designated.
 Dogs are allowed in campgrounds and along roadways only.
-I love dogs, but parks and pets don’t mix, if you plan to hike or go into the backcountry please make arrangements for a kennel or dog sitter while enjoying the park.
+I love dogs, but sometimes, parks and pets don’t mix.
+If you plan to hike or go into the backcountry, please make arrangements for a kennel or dog sitter while enjoying the park.

 women in front of the general sherman tree